bison--/bodyDamage2/README.md

 # bodyDamage2
 In 2013 I fell down the stairs, wrote a program to calculate the damage I took ^^.
-This is a ~9 year after remake.
+This is a ~9 year after remake with [DearPyGui](https://github.com/hoffstadt/DearPyGui).
 The original: https://github.com/bison--/bodyDamage

 ## Story ##